 - Severed loss of both hands at or above the wrist

 - Severance of both feet at or above the ankle

-- Severance of both one hand at or above the write, and one foot at or above the ankle.
+- Severance of both one hand, at or above the wrist, and one foot at or above the ankle.

 Remember, insurable interest means that you have a financial interest in the person continuing to live.